aloneInEntropy/game-projects/Dead Overlap/Brackeys Game Jam 2023.2/A Mystery Game.md

 ---
-### Johnny Lain
+### Johnny Lawn
 **Skin**: White
 **Hair**: Blond
 **Age**: 55
 **Pronouns**: He/him
-**Description**: Johnny Lain was a close friend of Makoto.
+**Description**: Johnny Lawn was a close friend of Makoto.
 Having grown up with him in a small community, the two went to college together, taking different course

 ### Patrick Cuno
 An asshole politician.